nouraneelwazane/Cinephile/README.md

 ![](./images/movies-list.PNG)

 The movie's overview and trailer are provided.
-The user can go back to the movie genre's list by clicking the label above the movie name or they can go back to the home page by clicking on the Cinephile label.
+The user can go back to the movie genre's list by clicking the label above the movie name or they can go back to the home view by clicking on the Cinephile label.

 ![](./images/movie-description.PNG)